Not-so-Cleansing Recessions: General Equilibrium

+\paragraph{Intensity of Recessions} Throughout our analysis, we have studied recessions characterized by some arbitrary fixed cost increase $f^c_h$.
+In Appendix \ref{sec:depth}, we ask whether larger increases in fixed costs induce stronger cleansing effects and variety losses.
+We show that we can partition economies into three sets based on their love-of-variety $q$.
+First, some economies have a $q$ so high that recessions of any intensity are welfare-reducing.
+Second, some economies have a $q$ so low that any recession is welfare-improving.
+Third, there exists a range of love-of-variety $q$ such that small and large increases in the fixed cost increase long-run output and welfare, while medium-sized recessions reduce them.
+This is driven by a non-monotonic relationship between recession depth and the strength of cleansing effects.

-A second important assumption is that while firms are heterogeneous in their productivity, they are homogeneous in their contribution to the variety externality.
+\paragraph{Love-of-Variety} In our model, while firms are heterogeneous in their productivity, they are homogeneous in their contribution to the variety externality.
 We relax this assumption in Appendix \ref{app:matsuyama}.
-We characterize the behavior of an economy where firms, upon entry, draw two distinctive features: their productivity $z$ and their contribution to the variety externality $\xi$.
+We characterize the behavior of an economy where firms, upon entry, draw two distinct features: their productivity $z$ and their contribution to the variety externality $\xi$.
 These can be drawn from a joint distribution with arbitrary correlation.
 We show that our baseline economy is a special case of this more general setting where the $z$ and $\xi$ draws are independent.
 Away from this special case, we show in Proposition \ref{prop:het_ext} that the intensity of the correlation between productivity and externality contributions determines the long-run effect of recessions.
-Intuitively, if productivity and the externality contribution are positively correlated, recessions induce a smaller variety loss than if they are independent: the same cleansing effects that improve average productivity can lessen the loss of perceived variety losses.
-If the correlation is very positive, the effective number of varieties could even increase, generating long-run welfare gains independently of LoV $q$.
+Intuitively, if productivity and the externality contribution are positively correlated, recessions induce a smaller variety loss than if they are independent: the same cleansing effects that improve average productivity can reduce the cost of the reduction in varieties.
 Conversely, if the correlation between idiosyncratic externality and productivity is negative, the long-run effects of recessions are more negative than under the independence case.
 In this scenario, the cleansing effect induces a further loss as it negatively selects firms in terms of their externality contributions.